EDCD/EDDN/schemas/scanorganic-README.md

 versions and therefore is not required to facilitate older journal submissions.

 ### Use of status.json
-You are encouraged to augment your submission with values from status.json.
-When status.json is used:
+You are encouraged to augment your submission with latitude and longitude values from status.json.

-* You must verify that the timestamp from status.json is no more than one minute older than the timestamp from the `ScanOrganic` journal event
-* You must verify that the status.json `Flags2` value `0x00000010` is true (indicating that the commander is on-foot on a planet)
-* You must verify that the `BodyName` from status.json and journal events are in agreement
-* Please augment your submission with `BodyName`, `StarSystem`, `StarPos`, and (when available) `Latitude` and `Longitude` values

 ### Augmentations
 #### horizons and odyssey flags